ipfs/ipfs-gui/research/README.md

 Discussion: https://github.com/ipfs-shipyard/pm-ipfs-gui/issues/11

 **WebUI** has a DAG explorer, which might be due a rename to "IPLD Explorer".
 It takes an IPFS hash (also due a rename to CID) and lists out all the links or data that in the object the CID points to.
-In the case of a directory, you can see a list of the files it contains, and each filename is a link to it's IPLD object, allowing you drill down, navigating through the links.
+In the case of a directory, you can see a list of the files it contains, and each filename is a link to its IPLD object, allowing you drill down, navigating through the links.
 Where a hash points to data, the raw data is rendered in plain text.

 | Empty state | Explore a cid | Drill into a data node |
 |-|-|-|